 22 / d[en] 9t Maÿ 788

 The maiden Maria Anna Laager, formerly parlourmaid with Frau von Kurzbeck, born in Krems, legitimate daughter of Matthäus Laager, deceased citizen in said town, and Mrs. Franziska, née Schuchmann deceased.
-[Her] current parish is Mattersdorf in Hungary, formerly at St. Stephen's parish No. 1139, then at Schotten parish No. 235. [years of age] 22, [born] 9 May 1788
+[Her] current parish is Mattersdorf in Hungary, formerly in St. Stephen's parish No. 1139, then in the Schotten parish No. 235. [years of age] 22, [born] 9 May 1788

 Liszt's mother Anna Liszt, née Laager around 1860 (photography by Sabatier-Blot)

 Maria Anna Laager's employer "Frau v.
 Kurzbeck" was Katharina von Kurzbeck, née Gerold (b.
 15 November 1748 in Vienna, d.
-19 August 1821 in Baden bei Wien), widow of the printer, merchant and estate owner Joseph von Kurzbeck (1736-1792).
+19 August 1821 in Baden bei Wien), widow of the printer, merchant and estate owner Joseph von Kurzbeck (1736–1792).
 The Kurzbeck family is of particular interest because of seven very musical daughters who were acquainted with Mozart and Haydn.
-These daughters are listed in the 1788 Taschenbuch des weiblichen Adels as living at Stadt 1152 (today Bräunerstr.
+These daughters are listed in the 1788 Taschenbuch für den weiblichen Adel in Wien as living at Stadt 1152 (today Bräunerstr.
 1), a house that had been owned by Joseph von Kurzbeck since 1775.

-The Kurzbeck daughters listed in the 1788 Taschenbuch des weiblichen Adels
+The Kurzbeck daughters listed in the 1788 Taschenbuch für den weiblichen Adel in Wien

-The most prominent member of the family was of course Magdalena von Kurzbeck (1767-1845), pianist, composer and student of Clementi, Haydn and Andreas Streicher.
+The most prominent member of the family was of course Magdalena von Kurzbeck (1767–1845), pianist, composer and student of Clementi, Haydn and Andreas Streicher.
 For a long time she was regarded as Vienna's finest female pianist.
 Haydn dedicated the printed edition of his piano sonata in E flat major (Hob.
 XVI/52) and the piano trio (Hob.
 XV/31) to her.
-Johann Nepumuk Hummel wrote his piano sonata op.
+Johann Nepumuk Hummel wrote his Piano Sonata op.
 20 for her.
-Soon after the death of Joseph von Kurzbeck, his widow Katharina sold the house in the Untere Bräunerstraße for 46,000 gulden, and moved into the so-called Hasenhaus at Kärntnerstraße 8 (then No. 1082, from 1795 until 1821 No. 1139), where about fifteen years later Liszt's mother was to work as parlourmaid.
+Soon after the death of Joseph von Kurzbeck on 18 December 1792 (Wiener Zeitung, 26 December 1792, 3493), his widow Katharina sold the house in the Untere Bräunerstraße for 46,000 gulden, and moved into the so-called Hasenhaus at Kärntnerstraße 8 (then No. 1082, from 1795 until 1821 No. 1139), where about fifteen years later, Liszt's mother was to work as parlourmaid.

-Catharina Edle von Kurzbeck ("Großhandl[er]s Wittwe gestorben") with three of her daughters on a concription sheet from the so-called Hasenhaus, Stadt No. 1073, dating from about 1805 (A-Wsa, Konskriptionsamt, Stadt 1073/3r)
+Catharina Edle von Kurzbeck ("Großhandl[er]s Wittwe gestorben"), listed together with three of her daughters on a concription sheet from the so-called Hasenhaus, Stadt No. 1073, dating from about 1805 (A-Wsa, Konskriptionsamt, Stadt 1073/3r)

 Katharina von Kurzbeck's seal and signature from 1795 (A-Wsa, Merkantilgericht, Fasz.
 3, 1, Reihe, litt.
 CK, Nr.
 4)

-The entry concerning the publication of the banns for Adam List's wedding in January 1811 (A-Ws, Tom.
+The entry concerning the publication of the banns for Adam List's wedding in January 1811 in the Schotten parish (A-Ws, Tom.
 41, fol.
 109)

 - Heinrich Wamser's genealogical chart is flawed, because Wamser overlooked one of Georg Adam Liszt's wives.
 Adam List the elder did not marry three, but four times.
 The age given by his son at the time of his marriage in 1811, pointing to 1780 as his year of birth, could be a clue in favor of this hypothesis.